-Uganda is a major exporter of tea and coffee and these are by far the most popular categories of hot drinks.
-Demand for other hot drinks is low and confined to affluent urban dwellers.
+As Uganda is a major exporter of tea and coffee, these are by far the most popular types of hot drinks in the country, especially tea.
+Demand for other hot drinks remains low and confined to the affluent urban middle class.

-The closure of Uganda’s borders to foreign visitors in response to the COVID-19 pandemic had a devastating impact on the country’s crucial travel and tourism industry.
-This also had a negative impact on the wider hospitality sector, including the entire consumer foodservice industry, with foreign visitors an important source of revenues for on-trade establishments throughout the country, but especially in large cities and well-known tourist resorts.
+2022 saw Uganda’s crucial travel and tourism industry recover robustly from the closure of the country’s borders to foreign visitors at the peak of the COVID-19 pandemic.
+The wider hospitality sector, including the entire consumer foodservice industry, relies on foreign visitors and inbound tourists remain an important source of revenues for on-trade establishments throughout the country, especially in large cities and well-known tourist resorts.

-On-trade sales of hot drinks come under extreme pressure during the second half of 2020 as the control measures imposed by the Uganda government response to the COVID-19 pandemic substantially reduced the opportunities for consumers to access cafés, bars, restaurants and other consumer foodservice outlets.
-In particular, bars and other license venues were forced to close down temporarily during quarantine lockdowns.
+During 2022, on-trade sales of hot drinks continue to recover from the declines registered over the course of 2020 as the COVID-19 control measures imposed by the government substantially reduced the opportunities for consumers to access cafés, bars, restaurants and other consumer foodservice outlets.
+In particular, bars and other licensed venues were forced to close down temporarily during quarantine lockdowns.

 Kampala Capital City Authority (KCCA) took the opportunity to undertake major maintenance projects for many major roads during the quarantine lockdowns that were implanted in response to the COVID-19 pandemic and this has improved the delivery of fmcg in urban and rural areas of the country.
 The roads covered by this maintenance programme include Park Lane Road, Sir Apollo Kaggwa Road and Queen’s Way Road in Kampala, as well as the city’s Gulu, Lira and Masaka neighbourhoods.